mariochampion/gitmynotes/README.md

 Concerned about a fleet of macbooks, and all the useful, non-shareable, and non-collaborative notes just one cup of coffee away from disaster?

-`modern tech worker need to be prepared`
+`modern tech worker needs to be prepared`
 Concerned you'll be laid off and all personal notes be lost as well?
 Set up a free github repo and back up the folders that hold your personal notes

 ## Usage